line/line-bot-sdk-python/.github/ISSUE_TEMPLATE.md

 ## Do this before creating an issue

-- Check the [FAQ](https://github.com/line/line-bot-faq) for LINE bots
+- Check our [developer documentation](https://developers.line.me/en/docs/) and [FAQ](https://developers.line.me/en/faq/messaging-api/) page for more information on LINE bots and the Messaging API
 - Make sure your issue is **related to** the LINE Bot SDK.
-For general questions or issues about LINE bots, create an issue on the [FAQ](https://github.com/line/line-bot-faq) repository.
+For general questions or issues about LINE bots, create an issue on the [LINE Platform feedback](https://github.com/line/line-platform-feedback) repository.
 Note that we don't provide technical support.

 ## When creating an issue